History of Caribbean Americans in Baltimore: Demographics

-In the 1960 United States Census, Baltimore was home to 429 Puerto Ricans.
+In the 1960 United States census, Baltimore was home to 429 Puerto Ricans.

 There were 17,141 West Indian Americans in the Baltimore metropolitan area in 2000.
 This count excludes Caribbean people from Hispanic countries, such as Puerto Rico, the Dominican Republic, and Cuba, however, if included the Caribbean population would be about 23,000.
 In the same year Baltimore's West Indian population was 6,597, 1% of the city's population.

 In 2000, Jamaicans were the largest West Indian group in Baltimore making up 1% of the city's population.

 In 2010, Puerto Ricans were 0.6% of Baltimore's population with 3,137 people.
 0.2% were Dominican at 1,111 people, while 0.1% were Cuban at 824 people.

 In 1994, there were 30,000 West Indians in the Greater Baltimore area.

-In September 2014, immigrants from the West Indies, other than Jamaicans, Trinidadians and Tobagonians, and Haitians, were the sixty-eighth largest foreign-born population in Baltimore.
+In 2011, immigrants from the West Indies, not otherwise specified, were the sixty-eighth largest foreign-born population in Baltimore.
+(Several specific West Indian countries of birth were listed separately.)
 Jamaican immigrants were the second largest foreign-born population in Baltimore, after Mexicans.
 Trinidadian and Tobagonian immigrants were the third largest, Guyanese immigrants were the twenty-first largest and Haitian immigrants were the thirty-seventh largest.